This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 They are particularly effective when used on the neck, biceps, forearms, back, chest, glutes, hamstrings, quads, calves and feet (practically any body part!).

-There’s nothing particularly special about the Kieba massage balls and you can use any ball designed for massage and get results.
+There’s nothing extraordinary about the Kieba massage balls and you can use any ball designed for massage and get results.

 That being said, the Kieba massage balls have a rubbery texture to provide some grip so the balls don’t shoot out from underneath you or slip out of your hand.